smpetersgithub/AdvancedSQLPuzzles/Database Articles/Advanced SQL Joins/03 - Table Types.md

 --------------------------------------------------------------------------------------------------------
 #### Temporary Table

-The syntax for creating temporary tables is different for each database system.
+The syntax for creating temporary tables varies across database systems.
 These examples work in Microsoft SQL Server.

 Session temporary tables and global temporary tables are two types of temporary tables in SQL.
 The main difference between them is their scope and visibility.